David John Bowen: Fights

-Voyage to America and death
+Voyage on Titanic and death

 Cundick arranged for a series of boxing contests in the United States for both of his boxers including a fight with Packey McFarland, and they booked tickets with agents Dean and Dawson in Cardiff (ticket number 54636; 16 pounds, 2 shillings).
 Their ticket was a higher price than the regular steerage ticket as it allowed them access to the first class passengers' gym.

 Dai and Les were originally due to sail for America on the Lusitania on Saturday 6 April 1912.
 They had to wait for Dai's new suit to arrive, which meant they found passage on the Titanic instead.

 Boarding the Titanic at Southampton as third-class passengers, Bowen wrote a letter to his mother: